thayer6/sia-wesley-docker/README.md

-3. Build image using the following command docker build -t siawesley:1.0 .
+3. Build image using the following command docker pull thayer6/siawesley:1.0
 4. Run the container with ./wesley.sh
 5. You are now in the container bash.
-Type exit to leave the bash and then run docker stop wesley
+Type "exit" to leave the bash and then run: "docker stop wesley"

 # How to get up and running during development using Jupyter Notebook or Jupyter Lab:
 1. Navigate to the directory where the cloned Wesley repository resides (i.e. cd /wesleycode/)